Tag Archives: 1990s scents

 CE SOIR OU JAMAIS / ANNICK GOUTAL (1999)

-The most vulnerable of rose perfumes, Ce Soir Ou Jamais (‘tonight or never’) is a rich, breathy Turkish rose, unfolding in a tearful desperate embrace.
-It is natural, supremely feminine, and one of the most romantic perfumes you could possibly wear.
+Perhaps the most vulnerable of rose perfumes, Ce Soir Ou Jamais (‘Tonight Or Never’) is a rich, breathy Turkish rose, unfolding in a tearful desperate embrace.
+It is natural, supremely feminine, and one of the most romantic perfumes you could ever wear.

 ROSE OPULENTE/ MAITRE PARFUMEUR ET GANTIER